nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/tutorial/02-display-todos.md

 }
 ```

-> Usually services should call some kind of data source (like a database or even a file) but for this tutorial, just populate todos manually.
+> Usually services should call some kind of data source (like a database or even a file) but for our tutorial, we'll just populate todos manually.

-You now have your Todos service ready!
+We now have our Todos service ready!

 ## Install template engine

-In order to render some views, you need to install a template engine:
+In order to render some views, we'll need to install a template engine:

 ```bash
 yarn add hbs